Get ideas for your shopping trip to Braum's An Affair of the Heart

 Music: Want some music but don’t have access to outdoor power?
 Pick up a handmade smartphone speaker from Berken Unlimited.
 They amplify sound and look great on your table.

 Décor: Pick up a handmade piece of pottery for either serving or décor.
-Flowers, greenery or branches from your yard placed in a pitcher makes a great centerpiece (pitcher from Glazing Grace.)
+Flowers, greenery or branches from your yard placed in a pitcher make a great centerpiece (pitcher from Glazing Grace.)

 Serving bowls: Olive wood serving bowls from Kibibi Design help support African women, are handmade and will make a great serving piece at your party.